Highly Sensitive Persons (HSP)

 DDepth of Processing – HSPs process everything more deeply than non-HSPs

-OOverstimulated – Because HSPs process things more deeply and thereby are slower to do so, they can become overstimulated/hyper-aroused quicker.
-This can feel like anxiety but is actually just the body’s response to being overloaded with stimulation.
+OOverstimulated – Because HSPs process things more deeply and thereby are slower to do so, they become overstimulated/hyper-aroused quicker.
+This feels like anxiety but is actually just the body’s response to being overloaded with stimulation.

 EEmphasis on Emotional Reactions and Strong Empathy – HSPs tend to be more in touch with their emotions and can feel them more deeply than non-HSPs, in general.
 This enables a stronger level of empathy, emotional connection, and attunement with others.